symfony/symfony-docs/_build/maintainer_guide.rst

 The `symfony/symfony-docs`_ repository stores the Symfony project documentation and is managed by the `Symfony Docs team`_.
-This article explains in detail some of those management tasks, so it's only useful for maintainers and not regular readers or Symfony developers.
+This article explains in detail some of those management tasks, so it is only useful for maintainers and not regular readers or Symfony developers.

 Reviewing Pull Requests